DAWHEEL/getdata_Jun2015Project/README.md

   The descriptive names for the variables were added from the features.txt after removing parenthesis and hyphens to make       them legal R variable names.
 The columns for actvities and subjects were renamed accordingly.

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:
   The script uses the aggregate function to apply the mean function to all the subjects and their activities for each mean     and standard deviation measurement.
+The set is tiday because each variable has summarized measure in one column and each     different observation (subject,   activities) of that variable should is in a different row.